-Based upon the discipline specific skills rubric in Tables 4 and 5, the students averaged an overall response that fell between Milestones 2 and 3 able to demonstrate leadership and collaborative skills and some level of personal and social responsibility.
-Thirty-three percent exhibited skills that fell between Benchmark 1 and Milestone 2, fifty percent fell between Milestones 2 and 3, and seventeen percent exhibited skills between Milestone 3 and Capstone, able to demonstrate a high level of personal and social responsibility and have knowledge of a range of cultures, values, and political perspectives.
+Based upon the discipline specific skills rubric in Tables 4 and 5, the students averaged an overall response that fell between Milestones 3 and 4 able to demonstrate leadership and collaborative skills and some level of personal and social responsibility.
+Thirty-one percent exhibited skills consistent with Milestone 2, twenty-three percent were consistent with Milestone 3, and forty-six percent exhibited skills that are consistent with the Capstone level, able to demonstrate a high level of personal and social responsibility and have knowledge of a range of cultures, values, and political perspectives.
 See Figure 4.